adamsilver/adamsilver.io-jekyll/_posts/2014-01-22-creating-accessible-forms.md

 	<label for="username">Username</label>
 	<input id="username">

-Note: the `for` attribute associates a label with another control explicitly.
+Note: the `for` attribute associates a label with another control explicitly by matching the id attribute of the control.

 ## Fieldsets and related controls